Antowka/copier/README.md

 This script can work in console or gui

-For use GUI, you need start jar without arguments (branch with gui):
+For use GUI, you need start jar without arguments:

 **java -jar coper.jar**